 - The confidential review process begins when a written complaint is filed with ICMA accompanied by sufficient supporting documentation.

-- If the alleged misconduct is a potential violation of the Code, ICMA initiates the review process by providing the member with the opportunity to address the allegation.
+- If the alleged misconduct is a potential violation of the Code, ICMA initiates the review process by providing the member with an opportunity to address the allegation.

 - The process provides for the appointment of a fact-finding committee where additional documentation is required.

 - At the conclusion of the review process, the Committee on Professional Conduct is authorized to close a case where no violation has occurred; issue a private censure for an ethics violation; or recommend that the ICMA Executive Board suspend, publicly censure, and/or expel, bar or revoke the credential of a member who has violated the Code of Ethics.

 *Members are afforded the opportunity to appeal any decision or recommendation of the committee.

 For detailed information on how the process works, download and review the ICMA Rules of Procedure for Enforcement of the Code of Ethics.

 To file a complaint or obtain additional information about the process, contact Martha Perego, director of Member Services and Ethics, at email@example.com or 202-962-3668.

 For the most recent fiscal year, the Committee on Professional Conduct reviewed 13 ethics complaints filed against ICMA members.
 The reviews resulted in: